Elephants | Ecosystem engineers and architects of Nature

 What are elephants?

-Elephants are big land mammals known as loyal animals.
+Elephants are big land mammals.
 They are herbivores and feed on leaves and green grass.
-Along with gorillas and giraffes, elephants are among the most giant creatures on the planet.
+Along with gorillas and giraffes, elephants are among the largest creatures on the planet.

 Why are elephants useful?

-Elephants are helpful as they are the ecological architects of any nation and are found in zoos, national parks, biosphere reserves, and wild forests.
+Elephants are helpful because they are the ecological architects of any nation.
+They are found in zoos, national parks, biosphere reserves, and wild forests.

 Do elephants attack other animals?